KiDS-1000: Detection of deviations from a purely cold dark matter power spectrum with tomographic weak gravitational lensing: Bayesian inference of the three-dimensional matter power-spectrum

-For sampling the posterior PDF, Eq. \Ref{eqn:posterior}, we apply a MCMC technique that represents $P(\vec{\pi}|\vec{d})$ by \mbox{$n_{\rm mcmc}=10^4$} points $(\vec{\pi}_i,w_i)$ with statistical weights, $w_i$, for given projection parameters $\vec{q}$.
-The MCMC sampler is a Hamiltonian Monte-Carlo algorithm, known to be efficient even for high-dimensional models ($N_z\times N_k\sim60$) by proposing new, quickly decorrelating sampling points with high acceptance rate \citep{gelman2003bayesian}.
+For sampling the posterior PDF, Eq. \Ref{eqn:posterior}, we applied a MCMC technique that represents $P(\vec{\pi}|\vec{d})$ by \mbox{$n_{\rm mcmc}=10^4$} points $(\vec{\pi}_i,w_i)$ with statistical weights, $w_i$, for given projection parameters $\vec{q}$.
+The MCMC sampler is a Hamiltonian Monte Carlo algorithm, known to be efficient even for high-dimensional models ($N_z\times N_k\sim60$) by proposing new, quickly decorrelating sampling points with high acceptance rate \citep{gelman2003bayesian}.
 The sampler, however, requires as input the gradient $\nabla_{\vec{\pi}}\ln{{\cal L}_{\vec{q}}(\vec{d}|\vec{\pi})}$ and the gradient of the logarithmic prior densities -- all easily available in our case, foremost because of the linear projection $\vec{m}(\vec{\pi},\vec{q})=\mat{X}_{\vec{q}}\vec{\pi}+\vec{\xi}^{{\rm fid}}_{\vec{q}}$.
 We demonstrate the appropriate sampler performance in Appendix \ref{ap:mcmc} and provide more implementation details there.
-Due to the efficient decorrelation of the MCMCs, we shorten the burn-in phase for the KiDS-1000 analysis, \mbox{$n_{\rm burnin}=5\times10^3$}, in comparison to Appendix \ref{ap:mcmc}, and use shorter chain lengths because of the subsequent merger of many chains when marginalising over $\vec{q}$, outlined in the next section.
+Due to the efficient decorrelation of the MCMCs, we shortened the burn-in phase for the KiDS-1000 analysis, \mbox{$n_{\rm burnin}=5\times10^3$}, in comparison to Appendix \ref{ap:mcmc}, and used shorter chain lengths because of the subsequent merger of many chains when marginalising over $\vec{q}$, outlined in the next section.